Louise Lipman, Acupuncture and TJQ

 - I record any decisions made in conjunction with you to help you to receive the most appropriate treatment and to secure evidence in the event of criminal proceedings, civil litigation, an insurance claim or complaint.

-- In the event of an adverse incident occurring to any of our patients we report the matter to the British Acupuncture Council and the our insurance company to enable the insurance company to deal with any potential claims and to help the British Acupuncture Council to develop its safe practice guidelines, as well as providing research data and information for the BAcC’s insurers and other interested parties.
+- In the event of an adverse incident occurring to any of our patients we report the matter to the British Acupuncture Council and our insurance company to enable the insurance company to deal with any potential claims and to help the British Acupuncture Council to develop its safe practice guidelines, as well as providing research data and information for the BAcC’s insurers and other interested parties.

 - Where relevant I maintain records of the patient’s consent to treatment, or the consent of their next-of-kin in order to be able to prove that the patient (and/or parent/guardian/next of kin) has given informed consent to treatment to secure evidence in the event of a civil claim, criminal prosecution, insurance claim or complaint.

 - This paragraph does not apply to acupuncture patients, and only applies to Tai Ji Quan students.
 I will only use your name, address, telephone number and email address, if I have your explicit consent, to send you ‘marketing materials’.
 By this, I mean information about classes and workshops that you may not necessarily already attend, or new classes that might be available to you.
-When I send emails to a group, all email addresses except my own will Blind copies (Bcc).
+When I send emails to a group, all email addresses except my own, will BE Blind copies (Bcc).
 I will not send any marketing materials to patients.

 - I keep accident records for any patients, visitors or students who are involved in accidents at our clinic or in my classes in accordance with UK Health and Safety legislation including the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) to comply with the law and to secure evidence in the event of criminal proceedings, civil litigation, an insurance claim or complaint.